vbotka/ansible-collection-freebsd/docs/source/examples/020/example.rst

 Inventory hosts
 ^^^^^^^^^^^^^^^

 The value of the iocage tag *alias* is used as the inventory alias.
+If the `iocage list is slow`_ use the cache.

 .. literalinclude:: hosts/02_iocage.yml
    :language: yaml